informatics-isi-edu/ermrestjs/docs/dev-docs/api.md

 4. return choices if int or serial, part of key, and not null.
 5. return ranges or choices based on the type.

+ Note:
+  - null and not-null are applicaple in all types, so we're ignoring those while figuring out the preferred mode.

 **Kind**: instance property of [<code>FacetColumn</code>](#ERMrest.FacetColumn)
 <a name="ERMrest.FacetColumn+barPlot"></a>